-For the foreseeable future, we intend to invest all the undistributed earnings of our variable interest entities and their subsidiaries incorporated in the PRC and do not plan to have our PRC subsidiary distribute any dividend.
+For the foreseeable future, we intend to use all the undistributed earnings of our variable interest entities and their subsidiaries incorporated in the PRC for our business operations and do not plan to have our PRC subsidiary distribute any dividend.
 Therefore, no withholding tax is expected to be incurred in the foreseeable future.